-The Company has experienced an increase of 30% in business operations for the year under review and based on its strategies for the forthcoming year, is expecting a 20% increase.
+Based on its strategies for the forthcoming year, the Company is expecting a 15% increase in its business operations.

 6.5.
 Sustainable development

 The Company is focused on reinforcing its resources (human capital, technological development and processes) so as to enable the Company to better meet the demands of its customers, face the challenges of its competitors and to adapt to the market changes.